CBS7 FIRST ALERT Forecast for Thursday, September 14th, 2023

 Warming a smidge...

-ODESSA, Texas (KOSA) - CBS7 FIRST ALERT Forecast for Thursday, September 14th, 2023: After a few days of “fall-like” conditions and rain, temperatures will warm just a bit for the rest of the week.
+ODESSA, Texas (KOSA) - CBS7 FIRST ALERT Forecast for Thursday, September 14th, 2023: The story of this week is of “fall-like” conditions and rain; however, temperatures will warm just a bit and rain chances will drop off by next week.

 Temperatures will be more seasonal on Thursday with high temperatures into the 80s and 90s.
 Midland/Odessa are looking to see highs in the upper-80s.
 Presidio looks to be the hotspot with a high of 98 degrees.
-Stray to isolated showers and thunderstorms are possible once again for our Thursday.
+Stray to isolated showers and thunderstorms are possible once again for our Thursday, with the best shots being around Big Spring.
+Otherwise, we can expect mostly sunny skies across our area.

-Stray to isolated rain chances continue through the end of the week and into the weekend.

 Copyright 2023 KOSA.
 All rights reserved.